quicwg/base-drafts/draft-ietf-quic-transport.md

 Once a packet has been acknowledged, even if it does not appear in a future ACK frame, it is assumed to be acknowledged.

-QUIC ack frames contain a timestamp section with up to 255 timestamps.
+QUIC ACK frames contain a timestamp section with up to 255 timestamps.
 Timestamps enable better congestion control, but are not required for correct loss recovery, and old timestamps are less valuable, so it is not guaranteed every timestamp will be received by the sender.
 A receiver SHOULD send a